-- 1. To vote upon a proposal to elect four Class II directors, for a term of three years; - 2.
-To ratify the appointment of AngioDynamics' independent registered public accounting firm for the fiscal year ending May 31, 2024; - 3.
+- 1. To vote upon a proposal to elect three Class III directors, for a term of three years; - 2.
+To ratify the appointment of AngioDynamics' independent registered public accounting firm for the fiscal year ending May 31, 2025; - 3.
 To vote upon a "Say-on-Pay" advisory vote on the approval of the compensation of AngioDynamics' named executive officers; - 4.
-To vote upon a proposal to amend the AngioDynamics, Inc. 2020 Equity Incentive Plan to, among other things, increase the number of shares available for issuance; - 5.
-To hold a "Say-On-Pay Frequency" advisory vote on a non-binding resolution to determine the frequency our shareholders will be asked to approve the compensation of our named executive officers; and - 6.
+To vote upon a proposal to amend the AngioDynamics, Inc. 2020 Equity Incentive Plan to increase the number of shares available for issuance; and - 5.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-Only shareholders who held shares at the close of business on Wednesday, September 20, 2023, are entitled to notice of and to vote at the meeting or any adjournments or postponements thereof.
-You may vote during the Annual Meeting by visiting www.virtualshareholdermeeting.com/ANGO2023.
+Only shareholders who held shares at the close of business on Thursday, September 19, 2024, are entitled to notice of and to vote at the meeting or any adjournments or postponements thereof.
+You may vote during the Annual Meeting by visiting www.virtualshareholdermeeting.com/ANGO2024.
 To participate in the meeting, you must have your sixteen-digit control number located on your notice, on your proxy card or on the instructions that accompanied your proxy materials.